auth0/docs/articles/api-auth/user-consent.md

 ## Scope Descriptions

 By default, the consent page will use the scopes' names to prompt for the user's consent.
-As shown below, you should define scopes using the **resource_name:action** format.
+As shown below, you should define scopes using the **action:resource_name** format.

 ![API Scopes](/media/articles/api-auth/consent-scopes.png)